Gbemisola19/19-fcc-penguin/README.md

 # FCC Penguin

-> This is a project about css transforms by building a penguin
+> This is a project about CSS transforms by building a penguin

 ![screenshot](./app_screenshot.png)